mw205/supply_chain_tracker/README.md

 * **RESTful API:** FastAPI backend provides endpoints for all operations.
 * **Integrated Web Interface:** Basic frontend served directly by FastAPI for interacting with the system.
 * **Configurable Settings:** Uses a `.env` file for database URL and blockchain difficulty.
+* **User Authentication & Roles:** Secure login and JWT-based authentication using FastAPI, python-jose, passlib, and email-validator.

 ## Technology Stack